 Status: PLF attorneys filed an amicus brief on June 2, 2014.
 On October 6th, the Court asked the Solicitor General's office to file a brief.

 Stewart & Jasper Orchards v.
 U.S. Fish and Wildlife Service

 Issue: Representing several California farmers, PLF attorneys are challenging the biological opinion (BiOp) by federal agencies used to restrict water deliveries from the Sacramento-San Joaquin Delta in order to protect the Delta smelt, a small fish listed under the Endangered Species Act.
 In 2012, PLF previously sought Supreme Court review of the case on a Commerce Clause challenge because smelt are in intrastate species, but the High Court denied cert.
 With a recent adverse ruling at the Ninth Circuit on the biological opinion, it sets up reconsideration of the Supreme Court’s TVA v.
 Hill decision, relied on by the Ninth Circuit to uphold the smelt BiOp.
 In TVA v.
 Hill, the court held that the protection of every endangered species is the highest priority of the federal government, regardless of the cost.
 The result has been a heavy-handed, top-down bureaucracy that frustrates human interests and species conservation.

 Texas Department of Housing v.
 Inclusive Communities Project, Inc.

 Issue: The Texas Department of Housing was sued over its allocation of federal tax credits to developers of affordable housing projects.
 The Department was sued under the Federal Fair Housing Act (FHA) because it approved more tax credits for projects that would be located in minority neighborhoods than non-minority neighborhoods.
 The lawsuit alleges that, although the Department followed state and federal law, it created a disparate impact on minorities by providing more tax credits in minority neighborhoods.

 Status: PLF attorneys filed an amicus brief on June 16, 2014, arguing that disparate impact claims are not cognizable under the FHA.
-Petition for certiorari granted October 2, 2014.
+Oral argument was held January 21, 2015 and is awaiting decision.

 Utility Air Regulatory Group v.
 Environmental Protection Agency